The resources included here are useful starting places when seeking information on clinical depression.

 - Mental Health America - A series of fact sheets on mental health issues, including depression and bipolar disorder.

 - National Institute of Mental Health. - This is a federally funded site from the National Institutes of Health with research fact sheets on bipolar disorder and depression.

-- SAMHSA's National Health Information Center - Links to fact sheets put out by the Substance Abuse and Mental Health Services Administration, U.S. Dept. of Health and Human Services.
+- SAMHSA's Related Topics & Programs - Links to fact sheets put out by the Substance Abuse and Mental Health Services Administration, U.S. Dept. of Health and Human Services.
 Covers a variety of mental health issues and includes major depression in children and adolescents, mood disorders, traditional therapies, and more.